MiSTer-devel/Downloader_MiSTer/README.md

 verbose = false

 ; file_checking options:
-;   0 -> Only check file presences when there are database changes.
+;   'fastest' -> Only check file presences when there are database changes.
+Fastest.
+;   'balanced' -> Check file presences when there are database changes or the free space in the storages have increased noticeably.
 Recommended for most users.
-;   1 -> Always check file presences.
+;   'exhaustive' -> Always check file presences.
 Option for users who remove/add cores manually.
-;   2 -> Always check file presences and hashes (much slower). file_checking = 1
+;   'verify_integrity' -> Always check file presences and hashes (much slower).
+Useful to verify that installed files are not corrupted (ExFAT partitions can become corrupt in rare cases). file_checking = 'balanced'

 ; storage_priority defines how this tool will use external storage during the installation ;         of files that are designed for external locations (usually games & docs files).